spandianpax8/salesforce-wsdl/README.md

 Test WSDL file and Prod WSDL file

 # Steps for publishing a new version
-Step 1: Update wsdl.test.xml and wsdl.prod.xml with approriate files downloaded from SalesForce.
+1. Update wsdl.test.xml and wsdl.prod.xml with approriate files downloaded from SalesForce.
 Commit and Push to "main" branch.
-Step 2: Create a release.
+2. Create a release.
 Tag name should be the version of sales-force-prod and sales-force-test artificats in Pax8's GitHub packages.